jin-zhe/cheatsheets/C++.md

 ### Sorting
 Note: default `sort` is not stable.
 For stable sorting, use `stable_sort`
 #### For containers
-To perform sorting on containers, we will have to use iterators Sort using the default comparator for given type
+To perform sorting on containers, we will have to use iterators.

+Sort using the default comparator for given type
 ```cpp
 sort(vect.begin(), vect.end());